August 15, 2019

 Cost: $50, which includes all breaks and a catered lunch.
 Please e-mail Kate Robinson at email@example.com with any dietary needs or restrictions.

-Sponsored by New York State Departments of Agriculture & Markets, and Environmental Conservation.
+Sponsored by New York State Departments of Agriculture & Markets, and Environmental Conservation, and Finger Lakes PRISM.